fauxneticien/qbe-std_feats_eval/docs/usage.md

 ## 4. Evaluation

 We use the Maximum Term Weighted Value (MTWV) as the evaluation metric and use the NIST STDEval tool (included in the repository) to calculate it.
-Briefly stated, with the default costs (false positive: 1, false negative: 10), a MTWV of 0.48 indicates a system that correctly detects 48% of all queries searched, while producing at most 10 false positives for each true positive correctly retrieved [[22](https://www.aclweb.org/anthology/N15-1061/)].
+Briefly stated, with the default costs (false positive: 1, false negative: 10), a MTWV of 0.48 indicates a system that correctly detects 48% of all queries searched, while producing at most 10 false positives for each true positive correctly retrieved ([White et al., p.
+589](https://www.aclweb.org/anthology/N15-1061/)).
 A perfect system detecting all relevant instances with no false positives scores a MTWV of 1 while a system that simply returns nothing scores a MTWV of 0.

 ### 4.1 STDEval requirements